 Summit Guest of Honour: His Serene Highness Prince Albert II of Monaco

-Monaco’s Head of State will welcome our Business of Luxury Summit attendees from around the world to the beautiful and perfect location: Monte Carlo, in the Principality of Monaco, for our annual gathering of luxury leaders and experts.
+Monaco’s Head of State welcomed our Business of Luxury Summit attendees from around the world to the beautiful and perfect location: Monte Carlo, in the Principality of Monaco, for our annual gathering of luxury leaders and experts.

 Key Themes Include

 Global inflation, the war in Ukraine and ongoing lockdowns in China are changing who buys luxury and where.
 Panellists discuss the impact of current events on consumer confidence and spending, how consumption habits are changing, sourcing and supply chains, and what the rest of 2023 has in store

 Proposed EU eco-design rules could soon govern how much recycled material a garment must be made of, and how long it needs to last.
 The US’s recently ratified Uyghur Forced Labor Prevention Act and additional proposals for an EU “digital product passport” could have a significant impact on sourcing, design and supply chains.
 What might the new rules look like, and how will they impact fashion and luxury companies?

 Where Investors are Placing their Bets

 Deal-making is back on the agenda for luxury conglomerates, private equity investors and venture capitalists.
 A panel of experts look at where the next deals will be made, as well as what emerging businesses are poised to shake up the sector.

 A younger generation is taking the reins at storied watchmaking brands, and adapting them for a new cohort of collectors.
 Panelists will cover the new and emerging trends for watches.

 Brands including Valentino, Hermes and Balmain have expanded into the beauty category in the past two years, along with a host of influencers and celebrities.
 Meanwhile, established luxury brands are launching ever more exclusive products, particularly in the fast-growing fragrance category, to woo their top clients.